MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-create-first-csharp.md

     | Select a template for your project's first function | Skip for now | |
     | Select how you would like to open your project | Open in current window | Reopens Visual Studio Code in the folder you selected. |

-Visual Studio Code installs the Azure Functions Core Tools, if needed.
+Visual Studio Code installs the Azure Functions Core Tools if needed.
 It also creates a function app project in a folder.
 This project contains the [host.json](../functions-host-json.md) and [local.settings.json](../functions-develop-local.md#local-settings-file) configuration files.

 ## Add functions to the app